The Hum: Tinnitus

 A suggested diagnosis of tinnitus, a self-reported disturbance of the auditory system, is used by some physicians in response to complaints about the Hum.
 Tinnitus is generated internally by the auditory and nervous systems, with no external stimulus.

-While the Hum is hypothesized by some to be a form of low frequency tinnitus such as the venous hum, some report it not to be internal, being worse inside their homes than outside; however, others insist that it is equally bad indoors and outdoors.
+While the Hum is hypothesized by some to be a form of low frequency tinnitus. such as the venous hum, Some report it not to be internal, being worse inside their homes than outside; however, others insist that it is equally bad indoors and outdoors.
 Some people notice the Hum only at home, while others hear it everywhere they go.
 Some sufferers report that it is made worse by soundproofing (e.g., double glazing), which serves only to decrease other environmental noise, thus making the Hum more apparent.

+A study of 28 individuals with the condition by German and Norwegian researchers, reports that few can actually hear well in the range that the hum is supposedly in, indicating it may be low frequency tinnitus.

 Spontaneous otoacoustic emissions

 Human ears generate their own noises, called spontaneous otoacoustic emissions (SOAE).
 Various studies have shown that 38 to 60 percent of adults with normal hearing have them, although the majority are unaware of these sounds.
 The people who do hear these sounds typically hear a faint hissing (cicada-like sound), buzzing or ringing, especially if they are otherwise in complete silence.
 Hence, researchers who looked at the Taos Hum considered otoacoustic emissions as a possibility.